Farm-to-market road: History

-The first officially designated highway, FM 1, was authorized in San Augustine County in 1941 to connect US 96 near Pineland to a sawmill belonging to the Temple Lumber Company at Magasco.
+The first officially designated highway, FM 1, was authorized in Sabine County, Texas in 1941 to connect US 96 near Pineland to a sawmill belonging to the Temple Lumber Company at Magasco.
 The first Ranch to Market Road was designated in 1942.

 In 1945, the highway commission authorized a three-year pilot program for the construction of 7205 mi of farm-to-market roadways, with cost to be shared equally by the state and federal governments.
 As the program grew, efforts were made by legislators from rural areas, including State Senator Grady Hazlewood of Amarillo, to expand the farm-to-market road network in the late 1940s.
 The funding was to have come from an increase in the fuel tax, as proposed by State Senator Grover Morris in 1947.
 Although polls suggested that a majority of Texas residents were in favor of such a tax, this measure was stymied by lobbyists, who supported such funding for arterial roads.